w6teran/K8s-Training/README.md

-# PANW MCA Cloud & Containers Training Session #4
+# PANW LATAM Cloud & Containers Training Session #4

 This is the repository for the Kubernetes Training part of Cloud & Containers Training